This country has many places to chase whitetails, but which are the best?

 A few weeks ago, we published a list of 10 of the worst places to chase whitetails in the country.
 Many factors were taken into consideration including, total harvest numbers, hunter success rates, hunting pressure, age structure of the bucks harvested; even prevailing weather conditions were a factor.

-Here is our list for the top 10 best places to hunt deer in the U.S.
+Here is my list for the top 10 best places to hunt deer in the U.S.

 While its placement on this list may come as a surprise to many, the quality of whitetail hunting in Georgia has increased greatly over the years.
 While you’re less likely to tag a Booner here than in other states, the overall deer harvest numbers are incredibly high (#1 in anterless harvest in the country in 2011), the age structure of harvested bucks is good, the buck density is high, and over three percent of the state is open to public hunting.
 These factors, combined with a 55% hunter success rate, earns Georgia the 10th spot on our list.